 First day of the Stanford Classic at Cypress Point

-Chris Whitten begins his third season as the head coach and his seventh overall with the University of Michigan men's golf team.
+Chris Whitten is in his fourth season as the head coach and his eighth overall with the University of Michigan men's golf team.
 Prior to taking over the program from Andrew Sapp, Whitten spent five seasons (2006-11) as an assistant coach.

 While serving as an assistant, the Wolverines made four straight NCAA Regional appearances - winning the program's first team regional title in 2011 - and two NCAA Championship appearances.
 In 2009, the Wolverines closed sixth to advance to team match play, closing with a semifinalist finish.
 In 2011, U-M closed 10th, missing match play by just three shots.